TerminalQuest489/Dunder-Mifflin-Quest/README.md

 }

-✅ You query this data in real-time using SELECT, JOIN, GROUP BY, and more!

 🏆 Features
-✅ In-browser SQL Editor — write and run SQL queries instantly

-✅ XP System — level up as you complete missions
+✅ In-browser SQL Editor — write and run SQL queries instantly ✅ XP System — level up as you complete missions

-✅ Timed Missions & Trick Questions — challenge your skills

-✅ Hint System — get help when you're stuck
+✅ Timed Missions & Trick Questions — challenge your skills ✅ Hint System — get help when you're stuck
 ✅ Gamified Learning — learn by solving, not by memorizing

 🧑‍💻 Contributing
 Want to add new missions or features?

-Fork this repo 🍴
+🍴 Fork this repo

-Clone your fork
+💻 Clone your fork

-Make your changes (missions, UI, new data...)
+🛠️ Make your changes (missions, UI, new data...)

-Submit a PR!
+📬 Submit a PR!

 👋 Connect
 Created by @TerminalQuest489
 Questions?
 Ideas?
 Open an issue or submit a PR!

----
+“Bears.
+Beets.
+Battlestar Galactica.
+SQL.”
+— Dwight Schrute, Assistant to the Regional Database Administrator 🧑‍💼

+💡 Want to Level Up the README?
-Let me know if you'd like to include:
+Let me know if you'd like help adding:

-- 📸 Screenshots or GIF demo
+📸 Screenshots or GIF demo

-- 🏁 Progress bar or leaderboard
+🏁 Progress bar or leaderboard

-- 🌈 Theme customization instructions
+🌈 Theme customization instructions

-I can help you level it up even further!
+I'm happy to assist!